pvvx/ATC_MiThermometer/README.md

 |PCB Mark: B1.6* (2025) | SPI | 0x4x   (SHT4x/[GXHT40](https://github.com/user-attachments/files/24424893/CZ_SHT40-ad1b_GX_GXCAS_0001.pdf)/other clones...) | Custom HW: B1.1  |
 |PCB Mark: B1.5* (2025) | SPI | 0x7x   (SHTC3/GXHTC3/other clones...) | Custom HW: B1.1 |

+* "PCB Mark: B1.6/B1.5" are new variants that went on sale in 2025.
+These devices use old printed circuit boards from warehouses.
+They are equipped with clones of cheaper sensors and an SPI-controlled LCD controller.

 Version 1.7 or 2.0 is determined at first run by reading the HW line written in Flash.
 Display matrices or controllers are different for all versions, except B1.7 = B2.0.
 To eliminate the confusion created by Xiaomi with identical HW numbers, the internal number B1.1 is used for [new B1.6 versions](https://github.com/pvvx/ATC_MiThermometer/issues/664) in the alternative firmware.